 When there is no dedicated makeup air unit, only the exhaust fan power is expected to modulate based on demand and a makeup air unit factor is applied to the savings algorithm.
 The makeup air unit (MAU) factor is calculated as the percent of total kitchen ventilation system power (exhaust plus makeup air fans) that comes from exhaust fans.

-Interactive heating and cooling savings are taken by multiplying the percent airflow savings from the FSTC study by the estimated heating and cooling loads output by the FSTC Outdoor Air Load Calculator.
+Interactive heating and cooling savings are taken by multiplying the percent airflow savings from the FSTC study by the estimated heating and cooling loads output by the FSTC Outdoor Air Load Calculator (OALC).
+This output is adjusted by population to account for the percentage of sites with electric resistance or heat pump heating.
+Additionally, because output from the OALC is per 1,000 CFM, a CFM per HP ratio is applied in order to simplify implementation tracking requirements.
+Interactive heating and cooling savings are presented per horsepower.
 Assumed efficiency of AC systems is 10 EER; assumed efficiency of electric resistance heating is 1.0 COP; assumed efficiency of HP heating is 7.7 HSPF.

 Savings Algorithms and Input Variables

-kWhsavings=AvgSavkWhHP×HPexhaust×Hrsday×Daysyr×MAU+Heatsavings+Coolingsavings×CFMoutdoor1000
+kWhsavings=HPexhaust ×(SavingsInteractive/HP+AvgSavkWhHP××Hrsday×Daysyr×MAU)+

 Equation 111